+[Date] [Time]

+[Phone no. of the contro oller]

+Controller fault

-[Date] [Time] [Phone no. of the controller] Controller error TROVIS 5576 # [controller ID of the faulty controller]
+TROVIS 5576 # [contro ller ID of the faulty controller]

 The time stamp [Date], [Time] is added by the text messaging center, not by the controller.
-If an error message is transmitted via the device bus to a controller equipped with a dial-up modem, the controller ID of the faulty controller is transmitted, not that of the "modem controller".
-A detailed error alarm is not available.
+If an error message is transmitted over the device bus to a controller equipped with a dial-up modem, the controller ID of the faulty controller is transmitted, not that of the "modem controller".
+A detailed error message is not available.

-The controller ID is displayed in the extended operating level under Info 2 as the first value in the sequence.
+Note: The controller ID is displayed in the extended operating level under Info 2 as the first value in the sequence.

-When the Modbus is activated and, at the same time, the dial-up in case of error is released, the connection with the GLT is established first, and then the text message is sent.
-If the first attempt to connect to the GLT fails, the controller tries again until the set number of redialing attempts has been exhausted.
+When Modbus is activated and, at the same time, the dial-up in case of error is released, the connection with the building control station is established first, and then the text message is sent.
+If the first attempt to connect to the building control station fails, the controller tries again until the set number of redialing attempts has been exhausted.